-The 3rd Call for Proposals for the “General Entrepreneurship” scheme of the Development Law 4399/2016 has been announced by the Ministry of Economy and Development, with a deadline for submission of applications of investment projects on March 29 2019.
+The 5th Call for Proposals for the “Entrepreneurship for Very Small and Small Enterprises” scheme of the Development Law 4399/16 has been announced, along with the 7th Call for Proposals for the “General Entrepreneurship” scheme of the Development Law 4399/2016, by the Ministry of Economy and Development, with a deadline for submission of applications of investment projects on July 30th 2021.

 Aid rates of up to 55% are provided, based on the expected revision of the Regional Aid Map, depending on company size and installation area.

 It is important to note that compared to the first submission cycle the two submission phases of the investment projects are merged In particular, the submission of the application for admission and the submission of the relevant electronic documentation will take place in one single stage.

 The 4 basic schemes of the New Development Law 4399/2016 have been originally published on October 19, 2016, “General Entrepreneurship ‘,’ Mechanical Equipment Reinforcements”, “New Independent SMEs” and “Large Investments.”

 Significant changes have been promoted further to the public consultation of new proclamations, with first and foremost the possibility of documentation of the financing of the project cost through a letter by the Legal Representative of the entity, concerning the intention for receiving a loan which further results to a non-obligation to prove the own contribution of the organization, nor for prior loan authorization from a bank during the application submission.

 - An explicit reference to the provisions of the General block exemption Regulation (“G.B.E.R.”) of the European Commision (651/17.07.2014, L. 187/1/26.06.2014) is being made for first time.